Proper Tire Disposal And Recycling Methods

 In the same context, some industries need steel components from tires (like steel wires).
 Accordingly, the recyclers will use special magnets or other tools to separate the tire from the steel components.
 Thus, depending on the final purpose, the tire turns into a raw material for other products.

-Step No. 3: cleaning and using it
+Step No. 3: Cleaning and Using Processed Rubber

 After the recyclers use the methods mentioned above, all they have to do is thoroughly clean the materials obtained after processing.
 They use different chemical agents to remove impurities from the obtained materials.
 Then, the material is packed and sent to the factories that need it.
 Without realizing it, many goods that surround us are the result of recycled tires.
 The industries that produce rubber shoes or playground turfs are among the many that use recycled rubber as raw material.